kidskoding/kidskoding/README.md

 > i enjoy AI, data, and vibe coding

-hello! more formally speaking, my name is Anirudh Konidala and I am currently a student studying Computer Science at the University of Illinois Urbana-Champaign! aside from being a student and an aspiring software developer, i enjoy playing lots of billards! games with numbers fascinate me a lot!
+hello! more formally speaking, my name is Anirudh Konidala and I am currently a student studying Computer Science at the University of Illinois Urbana-Champaign!

+a lot of my technical experience lies within the field of data processing, streaming, and engineering. more specifically, this includes the use of data warehousing, rdbms, distributed streaming tools, modern data pipeline architecture, and cloud data processing software via **azure databricks**, **postgres**, **cassandra**, **spark**, **kafka**, **dbt**, **aws**, **snowflake**, and **airflow**

+aside from being a student and an aspiring software developer, i enjoy playing lots of billards! games with numbers fascinate me a lot!

 p.s. i loveeee **rusttt** 🦀🦀🦀